NicolasRoever/bargaining_experiment/README.md

 - I need to make transcaction costs and termination probability dynamic in the instructions.

-- The transaction costs are by a factor of 10 too high in the list, they are displayed correctly in the graph but in the analysis dataframe they are not.
-This could be confusing later on.
+- The transaction costs are by a factor of to low in cumulative TA costs!
+If you put in the real numbers, it is insaneely high.
+Please talk about it.

 - Change wording: Surplus to payoff (you include the transaction costs in your payoff)

 - I changed the offer notification from 1.4 to 0.8 seconds, please check if this is ok.

+- Understand why 2 computers crashed in round 30 during pilot 2.

 ## Errors to monitor (Longlist)